 I’ve been working with a number of authors for the past couple of years now.
 If you need help with a short story or novel, everything from big picture edits (what’s working and what isn’t, why doesn’t this have the impact I want, conflict, plot, setting, etc.) to up close edits (typos, grammar, tense, dialogue, etc.) I’m now taking on new clients.
 What kind of work am I doing?
 Here are some details:

-1. I can read a story or novel, give you general feedback (developmental editing) on what’s working and what isn’t, and suggest some markets. $2/page (double-spaced)
+1. OVERVIEW: I can read a story or novel, give you general feedback on what’s working and what isn’t, and suggest some markets. $2/page (double-spaced)

-2. I can read a story or novel, give you feedback on big picture edits (developmental editing) and do a line-by-line edit (copy editing) tearing the story apart, and then suggest some markets. $4/page (double-spaced)
+2. FULL EDIT: I can read a story or novel, give you feedback on big picture edits (developmental editing) and do a line-by-line edit (copy editing) editing for grammar, typos, tense, etc., and then suggest some markets. $5/page (double-spaced)

 My rates are very reasonable, I think.
 I see other editors charging $50-150+ an hour.
 If you’re serious about working with me, send me a note to email@example.com, and we can talk about a plan that make sense for you.
 I do not take on all clients or all projects.
 If you are a part of LitReactor, The Cult, The Velvet, or know me on Facebook and/or Twitter, let me know that, unless it’s obvious, and we talk all the time.